ken-inoue/lab_protocols/Qubit.md

 The instrument displays the results on the "Read standards" screen.
 For information on how to interpret calibration results, refer to the [Qubit 3.0 Fluorometer User Guide](https://tools.thermofisher.com/content/sfs/manuals/qubit_3_fluorometer_man.pdf).
 #### Qubit High Sensitivity Assay for DNA Quantitation
+8. Press **Run Samples**.
+9. On the assay screen, select the sample volume and units:
+    - Press the + or - buttons on the wheel to select the sample volume added to the assay tube (from 1-20 µL).
+    - From the dropdown menu, select the units for the output sample concentration (standard choice is ng/µL).
+10.
 ### Clean up
+Working and standard tubes can be disgarded after being read through the Qubit Fluorometer.
 ### Data analysis and calculations
+For information on how to interpret calibration results, refer to the [Qubit 3.0 Fluorometer User Guide](https://tools.thermofisher.com/content/sfs/manuals/qubit_3_fluorometer_man.pdf).
 ### Notes